jackhallybone/dipstream/README.md

 The `start()` and `stop()` functions block until change is estimated on the output.
 When called without any delay arguments, it should block a little longer than the latency (`dipstream.latency`).

-When called with the `at` time argument, the delay time is reduced by the latency in an attempt to schedule the actual change as close to the target time as possible.
-When called with the `..._with` argument, the calling source should be scheduled in the callback after its target so the delta should be one callback duration.
+When called with the `at_time` time argument, the delay time is reduced by the latency in an attempt to schedule the actual change as close to the target time as possible.
+When called with one of the `on_start` or `on_end` arguments, the calling source will be scheduled based on the target scheduling, so the delta should be one callback duration.
 In these cases, the blocking should be only a little longer than the intentional delay.

 Consequently, if the start and stop are scheduled correctly, the error in `playback_duration` compared to the expected duration should be kept to a minimum -- in theory a maximum of 1 block duration, although the latency correction is not definite.